Starglider: Reception

 Starglider was Firebird's third best-selling Commodore game as of late 1987.
 COMPUTE! called it "a visually smooth concoction that is so realistic in its feel that you'll duck and squirm in your seat", especially praising the Atari ST version's graphics and sound.
 The game won the award for Game Of The Year 1986 in Crash.

+The game sold close to 200,000 copies.

 Legacy

 A prototype version of Starglider, codenamed NESGlider, was developed for the Nintendo Entertainment System utilizing a similar method to accelerate graphics as the future Super FX chip for the SNES would.
 Argonaut showed the prototype to Nintendo in 1990 but were advised to instead develop the game for the as yet unreleased Super Famicom.
 They ported the demo to the Super Famicom prototype which took approximately one week.

-The game was never released but spawned a sequel, Starglider 2.
+The game was never released; nonetheless, it spawned a sequel, entitled Starglider 2.
 The series inspired Argonaut Software to partner with Nintendo in creating the Super FX enhancement chip for Super NES in order to enable the StarFox series.